zhangq9919/SN-VM/README.md

 k=2: a2x^2+a1x+a0

-*HSN can be converted to LSN using *Compiler and linker of Sleptsov net program.
+`HSN` file can be converted to `LSN` file using *Compiler and linker of Sleptsov net program.

 Examples
 ------------
 >NDRtoSN sn_add.ndr sn_add.lsn

--sn_add.ndr is the model for calculating z=x+y; converts sn_add.ndr file into an_add.lsn file and stores tables of names for places and transitions.
+-sn_add.ndr is the model for calculating z=x+y; converts sn_add.ndr file into sn_add.lsn and stores tables of names for places and transitions.

 >SNVM sn_add.lsn add_result.txt